How It Works

 ASC’s proprietary Iso-Wall System incorporates all three of these methods:

-Here we have two walls, both are made of 8’ wood studs covered with 1 layer drywall both sides.
+Here we have two walls, both are made of 8’ wood studs covered with one layer drywall on each side.
 We thump both walls at the midpoint with a rubber mallet and watch the vibration of the wall.
 On the left is the vibration of a standard wall construction, such as found in any residential wall and we see the wall vibration lasts about 1 second.
-On the right we see the same wall construction except with Walldamp between the stud and drywall. and observe the vibration of the wall lasts about 1 second.
-To the right we see the same stud wall has been constructed with WallDamp between the stud and the drywall and the wall vibration dies out in about ¼ second, 4 times faster.
-But count the wall vibrations: Undamped 35 vibrations and damped 5 vibrations.
+To the right we see the same stud wall has been constructed with WallDamp between the stud and the drywall and the wall vibration dies out in about ¼ second – 4 times faster.
+And count the wall vibrations: undamped shows about 35 oscillations and damped shows only about 5 oscillations.

 Blocks Sound Conduction